Pool Plaster Discs for Rough Pool Plaster Repair and Surface Smoothing

 Roughness, exposed aggregate, and uneven texture exist at the surface level of pool plaster.
 Correcting these issues means gradually and evenly removing material, with full control over how much is being addressed at any given time.
 Controlled correction allows for effective surface smoothing in stages, reducing high spots and sharp texture without over-cutting or damaging the surrounding plaster.

-Using pool plaster discs supports this approach by ensuring consistent contact, predictable material removal, and a non-metal process that avoids rust, staining, or gouging.
+Using pool plaster discs supports this approach by ensuring consistent contact, predictable material removal, and a non-corrosive process that avoids rust, staining, or gouging.
 Instead of tearing into the surface, the correction process works progressively, enhancing feel and finish while preserving the integrity of the plaster beneath.
 This controlled correction process is powered by Matrix Abrasive bonding technology built into Pool Plaster Discs for consistent surface contact and predictable material removal.

 The objective is balance — enough correction to restore comfort and uniformity, without removing more material than necessary.
 Controlled correction achieves that balance, especially when combined with effective stain removal techniques.